 Commercial Product Assurance Certification provided by the National Cyber Security Centre (NCSC).

+For clarity, SMETS1 Devices do not require these assurance Certificates.

 The SMI lists all the Devices with which the DCC is permitted to communicate with.
 The DCC is not permitted to add a new Device to the SMI unless that Device has the status of ‘current’ on the CPL.

 If a Device is already on the SMI and that Device’s Device Model is subsequently removed from the CPL, the DCC is required to set the SMI Status of that Device to ‘suspended’.
-This means that the DCC is not permitted to communicate with that Device unless to take it out from ‘suspension’.
+This means that the User is not permitted to send Service Requests in relations to a Device unless to take it out from ‘suspension’, to update Device Security Credentials following a change of Responsible Supplier, or for SMETS1 Devices to request the production of UTRNs for return to that User.

 Scope